• Asynchronous Learning Modules

 To learn more please visit https://native-land.ca/.

-This affirmation was in part inspired by the words of the Honourable Murray Sinclair in his speeches to the Senate of Canada regarding Indigenous ways of knowing and animal welfare.
+This affirmation was in part inspired by the words of the late Honourable Murray Sinclair in his speeches to the Senate of Canada regarding Indigenous ways of knowing and animal welfare.

 Humane Canada acknowledges the financial support of Women and Gender Equality Canada for this project.